valkey-io/valkey-doc/commands/expire.md

 products he or she is looking for currently, so that you can recommend related products.

-You can easily model this pattern in Redis using the following strategy: every time the user does a page view you call the following commands:
+You can easily model this pattern in Valkey using the following strategy: every time the user does a page view you call the following commands:

 ```